Hindu Religion is a dominant Eastern religion ranking third in the world. It is the oldest religion in the world.

 Major Hindu Beliefs:

 Dashavatar: “Dash” means Ten and “Avatar” means incarnation of a divine being into human form.
-Hindus believe that whenever Dharma weakens or the sins on the earth increase to the limit, Lord Vishnu incarnates on the earth and protects the Dharma.
-Following are the 10 incarnations of Vishnu known as Dashavataram:
+Hindus believe that whenever Dharma weakens or the sins on the earth increase to the limit, Lord Vishnu incarnates on the earth and protects Dharma.
+The following are the 10 incarnations of Vishnu known as Dashavataram:

 1. Matsyavatar.